gepdev/WSL2-CiscoVPN-Fix/README.md

 # WSL 2 and Cisco AnyConnect VPN: A Networking Solution
 ## Introduction

 This repository provides a workaround for a known issue with WSL 2 and Cisco AnyConnect VPN.
 When a VPN session is established, firewall rules and routes are added that disrupt network connectivity within the WSL 2 VM.
-This issue is tracked in [WSL/issues/4277](https://github.com/microsoft/WSL/issues/4277).
+This issue is tracked in [WSL/issues/4277](https://github.com/microsoft/WSL/issues/4277) and [WSL/issues/5068](https://github.com/microsoft/WSL/issues/5068).

 The provided scripts automatically configure the interface metric on VPN connect and update DNS settings (/etc/resolv.conf) on connect/disconnect, thereby maintaining network connectivity.